fram-lang/fram-doc/src/intro/named-parameters.md

-In the above example, functions `doSomething`, `doMore`, and `doMoreTwice` use the implicit parameter `~log` directly or indirectly, so their type schemes include `~log` parameter.
-On the other hand, `doAllIgnoringLogging` doesn't have `~log` parameter, because it doesn't use it in its body: it defines a local `~log` that shadows the implicit parameter.
+In the above example, functions `doSomething`, `doMore`, and `doMoreTwice` use the implicit parameter `~log` directly or indirectly, so their type schemes include a `~log` parameter.
+On the other hand, `doAllIgnoringLogging` doesn't have a `~log` parameter, because it doesn't use it in its body: it defines a local `~log` that shadows the implicit parameter.
 The parameter construct can also be used to declare other kinds of named parameters.
 For instance, this mechanism can be used to name type parameters, but keep the code concise.